kiddiedrafts/Brain-Tumor-Classification/README.md

 ## Training

 The model was trained using the Adam optimizer with a learning rate of 0.001.
+The training process included: